 Note: Windows filesystems (NTFS and FAT) implement a mandatory locking system that prevents applications from reading and writing to locked regions of a file.
 Mandatory locks are enabled within a Windows node.

-To enable mandatory byte-range locks across the cluster, set the ForceMandatoryLocks parameter to 1.
-Setting this parameter will adversely affect performance of applications using these locks.
+To enable mandatory byte-range locks across the cluster, set the following DWORD value to 1: